 (Frontiers in Psychology, December 16, 2014).

-Children growing up in low socio-economic circumstances begin kindergarten already behind their more fortunate peers.
+Children growing up in under-resourced circumstances begin kindergarten already behind their more fortunate peers.
 Being engaged in language from infancy on, being read to and even being around print in the home, all contribute greatly to a child’s facility in developing literacy.
 Growing up speaking a language other than English may create roadblocks to English literacy and academics in general.
 Parents of these children may not speak English, and even if they do, they may not have the ability nor the time to help their children with grade-level homework.
 Boulder County has a large Spanish-speaking population.

 Boulder, Colorado is thought to be a relatively affluent community, but in truth, Boulder, and surrounding Boulder County, is home to a large population of families who find it hard to meet the demands of the cost of living.
 Boulder County houses Boulder Valley School District and the St. Vrain Valley School District, where the student population, PK - 12, is just under 62,000 students, according to a 2014 count by the Colorado Department of Education.
 The K-8 population of these two districts combined is 39,450, of which over 35% are on the free or reduced lunch program.
 After careful review, it becomes obvious that a large percentage of Boulder youth cannot possibly afford to study music beyond that which is offered in their schools.
 At a time when budget cuts in public education have targeted the arts, underprivileged children are impacted the most since their parents are not able to provide them with the music lessons their more affluent peers enjoy.
 The founders of Boulder MUSE are making a dent in this disparity, one school at a time.